*MY SCORE IS BASED IN THE VISUAL NOVEL + ANIME*

-* Monokuma is an incredibly funny villain at most of the times, but eventually you'll start to understand his true reasons.
-I can say his theme music helps with the shits 'n gigs atmosphere, but his acting gets kinda boring and predictable too, later on you'll eventually start slooooowly disliking him because he isn't that 'super genius mastermind' anymore.
-The first theatre is actually decent to make you think about the characters safety, but later on it's just a "oh well we got a scene here, again!", and the kids start to get along with the environment and be more confident about their situation.
-For me he's just an angry teddy bear who fell sideways on black grease and is pissing mad about it.
+* Monokuma is an incredibly funny, love to hate villain at most of the times, but eventually you'll start to understand his true reasons.
+I can say his theme music helps with the shits 'n gigs atmosphere, but his acting gets kinda boring and predictable too, later on you'll eventually start slooooowly disliking him, and I say slowly getting pretty annoyed at his appearances just because he doesn't seem all that 'super genius mastermind' anymore.
+The first theatre is actually decent to make you think about the characters safety, but after two or three stories later on it's just a "oh well we got a scene here, again!"
+To top that - the kids start to get along with the environment, with their colleagues and they turn out to be more confident.
+They stop getting scared or frustrated about their situation and they actually engage in a quest to get the F out of that academy.
+For me, he's just an angry teddy bear who fell sideways on black grease and is pissing mad about it.

-* There's not so much gore (if any) or bloodshed, and in my humble opinion - they missed a opportunity here, it could be much more gruesome.
+* There's not so much gore (if any) or bloodshed, and in my humble opinion - they missed an opportunity there, a case that could be much more gruesome.
 Let me explain my disappointment with this little semi-spoiler - It should have a little more creepy aspects, at least in this specific execution -- because there's nothing remaining of the body, like, it SHOULD be something there if I recall correctly.
-That wasn't a dissapearence... well, this is something that did not got explained, and sounded more like a joke than an execution.
-Because of that I was starting to doubt the whole 'despair murdering madness I'll drink your tears in the breakfast yar fucker' show.
+That wasn't a disappearence... well, this is something that they did not explained to us viewers, and sounded more like a joke than an execution.
+You'd think this academy is entirely dark and grim but, after that one I was starting to doubt the whole 'despair murdering madness I'll drink your tears in the breakfast yar fucker' show.

-* There's not much horror, the Hope Academy 'dark aura' it's there because the horror is tagged with his buddy mystery.
-But hey, the blood is fucking pink so who cares about horror? (damn you Andy Warhol and your PopArt influences) But the thing that would scare you the most is the camera, trust me, is the mothershakin' camera.
+* There's not much horror, for the good or for the bad.
+The Hope Academy 'dark aura' it's there because the horror is tagged with his buddy mystery.
+But hey, the blood is fucking pink so who cares about horror?
+(Andy Warhol and your PopArt influences) But the thing that would scare you the most is the camera.
+Trust me, is the motherfreakin' camera.

-Err... aaaaaaanyways, moving on.
+Err... enjoy yourselves.
+Aaaaaaanyways, moving on.
 The thing is that you MUST understand you won't get all the prestigious information that could possibly make you a big fan of the show if you don't play/watch the visual novel.
 Again I'll reinforce this with an example: Myself!
 I got very interested in all the characters (mainly Mondo.
 Yes it's true, it's true) and the mystery plot.
 So I spared a considerable amount of time to research the show's world and I did enjoy a LOT when I got things straight.
 I must say I'm not much a horror/gore lover, I like more when they're together with a mystery plot, oh I love the mystery more than anything else...
 Actually I'm lying, I love boobs much more, but there isn't much fanservice on this show, which is kinda good because, with a plot like this the fanservice is the least you want it, otherwise it would be a crappy show which ends on a boat [SHOTS FIRED].
 Well, actually there is a little from Asahina in the episode 6... god I love her round donuts!
-And if you want to get nasty search for the fanfics, welp - swig of water for the hentai men!
+And if you want to get nasty... search for fanfics!

-Lastly, this show is very easy going in the mystery solving, and offers a BIG AMOUNT OF PERSPECTIVES.
+Lastly, this show is very easy going on the mystery solving, and offers a BIG AMOUNT OF PERSPECTIVES.
 In my opinion the whole plot could be a big reality show, and when a person 'die' - him/her starts to help on the next murdering schemes, and yes, only Naegi who doesn't know shit about it.
 Well, that is my perspective.
-You'll have your own too, like I said, the show is very forgiving in this aspect, but I can't spoil more for you, if you got really interested I suggest you do the same as I did - spare a couple hours to acknowledge the awesomeness that is this show, because it is worth it your time.
+You'll have your own too.
+Like I said, the show is very forgiving in this aspect, but I can't spoil more for you.
+If you got really interested I suggest you do the same as I did - spare a couple hours to acknowledge the awesomeness that is this show, because it is worth it your time.

-2015 edit: I wrote this review in 2013, but now the second Danganronpa is already available.
+2015 edit: I wrote this review in 2013, but now the second Danganronpa is already available and in English, iirc.

 ~FORGET IT BEAM~